larry-athey/airhead/Instructions/README.md

 You will now need to remove that aluminum bracket so you can remove the power indicator, the button for the reset breaker, and the snap switch that currently controls the temperature.
 We will not be removing the reset breaker, but it will likely never be used since the Airhead controller will shut down the unit if it ever goes over 103C/217F.
 You can clip the wires to the power indicator and strip them back since they will be used to power the Airhead controller.
 The wires to the snap switch will be connected to the solid state relay.

 <img width="1024" src="./Air-Still-Lobotomized.jpg"><br>

+As you can see in the photo **Air-Still-Lobotomized.jpg** above, everything that I mentioned has been removed and the aluminum bracked has been put back in place.
+I slid it back as far as it would go since the reset breaker will likely never need to be used unless something goes seriously wrong.